 In compliance with Arkansas law, all college students are tested on their learning in the general education curriculum.
 Students who complete 45 to 60 hours in the Associate of Arts degree program will be tested prior to graduation for proficiency in mathematics, writing, reading, and scientific reasoning.
-Students eligible for the graduate end of program assessment will be notified of testing dates and times.
-Testing dates will also be published in the Academic Calendar.
+Students eligible for the graduate end of program assessment (WorkKeys®) will be notified of testing dates and times.
 Students attending Arkansas public colleges and universities must present test scores in order to continue their education above the sophomore level.